willstepp/writings/sanctum-kthadras/sk.notes.md

 * The place looks like his dream, except reverse.
 And darker.
 He uses phone as flashlight.

 * Exploring the house he sees his reflection in the mirror and is startled.

+* Once the idea was planted within his brain it would not leave him alone.
+It seemed wrong and inwardly he even asked himself, can a person do things like this?
+Somewhere inside he knew he wanted his inner voice to reassure him.
+Don't be silly, of course not.
+There are laws prohibiting such things.
+But that voice never came and he knew that as long as no one found out, a person could do things like this.
+And worse things, if need be.

+* While exploring the house, Will sees an old doll on the bed next to the pillow, maybe it startles him.

 ### The Goat Farm (Art Center)